Working for the Emirates: a Dream of Many Pilots

 Which Flight Training Program is Optimal?

-The optimal flight training program to become an Emirates pilot has to be integrated with the pilot internship and the career development program in the United States or Canada, which will fit the Emirates preference to hire pilots from the western flight training background.
-The reason why Emirates wants pilots with the Western licenses, is because this guarantees that the licenses were obtained honestly, and no bribery was involved, like it often happens in the developing countries.
+Please remember: the optimal flight training program to become an Emirates pilot needs to be able to produce competitive unrestricted ATPL-holder resume, not just basic CPL+200 hour requirements.
+Therefore, such program has to be integrated with a pilot internship and a career development program in the United States, EU or Canada, which will fit the Emirates preference to hire pilots from the western flight training background.
+The reason why Emirates wants pilots with the Western licenses and with Western mentality, is because this guarantees that the licenses were obtained honestly, no bribery was involved, like it often happens in the developing countries, pilots have developed excellent CRM (crew resource management) and ADM (aeronautical decision making) skills, are very professional, safety-oriented aviators.

-The Flight Training program has to encompass the first stage – which is the Flight Training itself; the second stage – which is the pilot internship; and the third stage – which is the further pilot career development where pilots are able to obtain entry-level First Officer position in the local airlines in order to build at least 2000 hours of jet flight required by Emirates.
+Such flight training programs have to encompass the first stage – which is the flight training itself; the second stage – which is the pilot internship; and the third stage – which is the further pilot career development where pilots are able to obtain entry-level First Officer position in the local airlines in order to build at least 2000 hours of jet flight required by Emirates.

 United States

-United States can offer Flight Training, integrated with internship, but the internship is limited to two years, and there is no ways to continue internship in the Airlines in order to build the Jet time.
+United States can offer Flight Training, integrated with internship, but the internship is limited to two years, and there is very little chance to to continue internship in the Airlines in order to build the Jet time.
+For that, graduates will be to apply for the elusive EB-1A visa, which has low approval rate, because it required that pilots prove an “exceptional ability” to the US immigration officials, which is not easy.
+So, this option is the least recommended for those who want to become Emirates pilot.

 Canada

-Canada, however, not only offers the opportunity for internship immediately after training under the PGWP, but also allows graduates to apply for the Canadian permanent residency after two years of internship, and enter the Canadian Airline employment in order to build the jet flight time.
+Unlike the United States, Canada not only offers the opportunity for internship immediately after training under the PGWP, but also allows graduates to apply for the Canadian permanent residency after two years of internship, and enter the Canadian Airline employment in order to build the jet flight time.
+Of course, besides working foe Emirates, pilots who are able to get approval or Canada PR can also stay in Canada and become professional pilots at Air Canada.
+That’s another option to consider.

 ____________